MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 Great job, you have created a new Calculation model.
 This Calculation model included an estimation factor, allowing you to calculate emissions in areas where you may not know the exact quantity of an emission source, but still need to account for the carbon emissions.
 Calculation models are the instruction sets that are used by Microsoft Cloud for Sustainability to calculate emissions.
 There are several calculation models that are included with Microsoft Cloud for Sustainability based on EPA calculations.
 Sometimes these included models may not match your unique customer needs and you will need to create new models to provide custom calculations, be sure to review some of the included models to see other types of complex calculation models. **Please continue to the next task.**

+===

 ## Exercise 3: Run Calculations

 In this exercise, you will learn about the steps that Alex takes to define and run Calculation Profiles.
 Microsoft Sustainability Manager uses calculation profiles to define the parameters and scheduling of calculation jobs.
 Calculation profiles allow an organization to define what activity data to calculate emissions for, any filters on that data, which Calculation model to use, and if the calculation should be redone every time the chosen activity data changes.
 Calculation profiles use the parameters to create calculation jobs, which are the background worker jobs iterating over an organization’s activity data and determining the carbon emissions, based on the calculation model defined in the calculation profile.
-You can explore this functionality in deeper detail on Microsoft Docs, please visit [Overview of Calculation profiles](https://docs.microsoft.com/en-us/industry/sustainability/calculate-calculation-models#calculation-profile).
+You can explore this functionality in deeper detail on Microsoft Docs, please visit **Overview of Calculation profiles** at +++https://docs.microsoft.com/en-us/industry/sustainability/calculate-calculation-models#calculation-profile+++.

 ### Task 1: Create Purchased Electricity Calculation Profile